 Punters come in all shapes and sizes.
-Even the shrewder punters who could win at the game, fall into the trap of lack of discipline of study.
-After a winning period they forget that what made them winners in the first place, was the effort they put in.
-They fall victim to over confidence, laziness and indiscipline.
+Even the shrewder punters who could win at the game, fall into the trap of lack of discipline

 Being a long term successful punter is like swimming against the tide.
 It takes an effort to stay still, even greater effort to move ahead and as soon as you relax or slack off you start to go backwards.